jhaslowh/JC2-SES/README.md

 - money commands
 - model for player
 - /repair command for vehicle
 - time step  command
-- tabbed vehicle list
 - ammo on weapon GUI
 - set color button for vehicle in GUI
 - /ground command to go to ground
 - banning
+- Secondary vehicle color in GUI

 ###Technical
-SES Version - 0.034
+SES Version - 0.035
 JCMP Version - 0.1.4